-Generally, states can request Medicare data on their dual eligible beneficiaries to support program integrity activities, Medicare-Medicaid care coordination, or program planning to improve care at the individual beneficiary level.
+Generally, Medicaid agencies can request Medicare data on their dually eligible beneficiaries to support program planning, care coordination, program integrity (detecting fraud, waste, and abuse), and quality improvement at the individual beneficiary level.

-States that use Medicare data for program planning purposes can find most of the information they need in the MBSF, including (1) patient identifiers; (2) the sum of all Medicare fee-for-service reimbursements made during the calendar year by type of service; (3) the annual number of visits by type of service (i.e., inpatient, outpatient, home health, physician office, or SNF settings); (4) the presence of various condition and diagnosis categories during the year (for inpatient settings, the file also contains the Diagnosis-Related Groups (DRGs) for each of the first 10 stays within the year); and (5) the date that the beneficiary first met the clinical criteria to qualify for a condition or diagnosis category.
-Note that the MBSF does contain some Part D information, but is requested and distributed as part of the Historic Parts A and B process.
+Medicaid agencies that use Medicare data for program planning purposes can find most of the information they need in the MBSF, including (1) patient identifiers; (2) the sum of all Medicare fee-for-service reimbursements made during the calendar year by type of service; (3) the annual number of visits by type of service (i.e., inpatient, outpatient, home health, physician office, or SNF settings); (4) the presence of various condition and diagnosis categories during the year (for inpatient settings, the file also contains the Diagnosis-Related Groups (DRGs) for each of the first 10 stays within the year); and (5) the date that the beneficiary first met the clinical criteria to qualify for a condition or diagnosis category.
+Please note that the MBSF does contain some Part D information, but is requested and distributed as part of the Parts A and B data request process.

-States can use claims files for more detailed analyses not limited to an annual timeframe, including utilization at the patient or provider level.
-States that are using claims data for program planning, program integrity, or care coordination purposes will likely only need a subset of the elements available in the larger claims file.
+Medicaid agencies can use claims files for more detailed analyses not limited to an annual timeframe, including utilization at the patient- or provider-level.
+Medicaid agencies that are using claims data for program planning, program integrity, or care coordination purposes will likely only need a subset of the elements available in the larger claims file.
 The elements likely to be needed include:

-- Patient identifiers - Place of service - Dates of service (for inpatient claims, this includes dates of admission and discharge) - Diagnoses codes (i.e., the patient's conditions when he or she presented to the clinician) - Procedures - Provider identifier (if performing provider-level analyses)
+- Patient identifiers - Place of service - Dates of service (for inpatient claims, this includes dates of admission and discharge) - Diagnoses codes (i.e., the patient's conditions when he/she presented to the clinician) - Procedures - Provider identifier (if performing provider-level analyses)